detekt/detekt/.github/CONTRIBUTING.md

 - We use [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) for testing.
 Please use the `Spec.kt` suffix on new test classes.
 If your new rule requires type resolution (i.e. it utilises `BindingContext`) then annotate your test class with `@KotlinCoreEnvironmentTest` and have the test class accept `KotlinCoreEnvironment` as a parameter.
-  See `SpekDiscoverySpec.kt` in the `custom-checks` module for a complete example.
+  See `SpekTestDiscoverySpec.kt` in the `custom-checks` module for a complete example.
 - We are in the process of migrating existing [Spek](https://github.com/spekframework/spek) tests to JUnit 5.
 For easier testing of these tests you might want to use the [Spek IntelliJ Plugin](https://plugins.jetbrains.com/plugin/10915-spek-framework).
 - Feel free to add your name to the contributors list at the end of the readme file when opening a pull request.